janhq/jan/adr/adr-004-jan-gptv.md

 - Use-case 1: Jan is a documents manager (PDF, images), user can add data to Jan DB and ask question on the documents.
 - Use-case 2: Jan is a document manager, Jan can understand and categorize all of documents, user can search a document by prompt quickly.
-- Use-case 3: Jan have a pugin for personal finance, user can upload all of invoice images, Jan can understand and summarize spending situation, statistical dashboard.
+- Use-case 3: Jan have a plugin for personal finance, user can upload all of invoice images, Jan can understand and summarize spending situation, statistical dashboard.

 ## Decision
 - This works as a part in Nitro.